pceeb/UCLA_Spring_2019/Term_project/Term_project_overview.md

   * __Expected Output__: Describe the files and or directories will be produced by your program.
   * __References__: Cite pertinent studies or programs that you used to develop your program(s).

 #### The Scripts (275 pts)

   * You can use Bash, Python, and or R to write your program(s).
-  * In addition to running your program, these scripts should output some sort of run log

 #### The Vignette (100 pts)